jisqyv/MIT/about.md

     section_id: about
     background_style: bg-primary
     title: MIT Origins
-    text: 'SCRAM was built by a cross-disciplinary team at MIT to run secure and private computations'
+    text: 'SCRAM was built by a cross-disciplinary team at MIT to run secure and private computations.'

   - type: about.html
     section_id: about2